 Years Ended December 31,

-2013 2012 2011
+2014 2013 2012

-(I n thousands)
+(1 In thousands)

-Cost of goods sold \$ 18,153 \$ 16,425 \$ 13,418
+Cost of goods sold \$ 18,211 \$ 18,153 \$ 16,425

-Research and development 968 669
+Research and development 500 968

-Selling, general and administrative 30,255 23,669 37,420
+Selling, general and administrative 42,635 30,255 23,669

-Intangible asset amortization - 2,648

-Goodwill impairment charge 46,738 - -
+Goodwill impairment charge 46,738

-Interest expense 6,463 8,520 11,311
+Interest expense 7,140 6,463 8,520

-Total \$ 102,577 \$ 48,614 \$ 65,466
+Total \$ 68,486 \$ 102,577 \$ 48,614

 We typically define special charges as items for which the amounts and/or timing of such expenses may vary significantly from period to period, depending upon our acquisition, integration and restructuring activities, and for which the amounts are non-cash in nature, or for which the amounts are not expected to recur at the same magnitude as we implement certain tax planning strategies.
 We believe that given our ongoing strategy of seeking acquisitions, our continuing focus on rationalizing our existing manufacturing and distribution infrastructure and our continuing review of various product lines in relation to our current business strategy, some of the special charges discussed above could recur with similar materiality in the future.
 In 2010 we began investing significant resources in the global implementation of a single enterprise resource planning system.
-We began capitalizing certain costs for the project starting in 2011 and will continue to do so during 2014.
+We began capitalizing certain costs for the project starting in 2011 and continued to do so during 2014.
+We placed the ERP in service across a number of U.S. sites in May of 2014, and at that time, we began depreciating the capitalized costs associated with that part of the implementation.
+We expect the additional capital and integration expenses associated with our ERP system to decrease as we continue to progress in our ERP implementation over the next several years.